LLVM-AD/MAPLM/README.md

 ### Scene of MAPLM：
 MAPLM offers a variety of traffic scenarios, including highways, expressways, city roads, and rural roads, along with detailed intersection scenes.
 Each frame of data includes two components:
-✧Point Cloud BEV: A projection image of 3D point cloud viewed from the BEV perspective with clear visuals and high resolution.
+✧ Point Cloud BEV: A projection image of 3D point cloud viewed from the BEV perspective with clear visuals and high resolution.
-✧Panoramic Images: High-resolution photographs captured from front, left-rear, and right-rear angles by a wide-angle camera.
+✧ Panoramic Images: High-resolution photographs captured from front, left-rear, and right-rear angles by a wide-angle camera.

 ### Annotations：
 ✧ Feature-level: Lane lines, ground signs, stop lines, intersection areas, etc.